senaite/senaite2.com/docs/sample_basics.md

 **☝️Note:**
 In this guide we are verifying the results directly in Sample's manage analyses view.
-As we will see later in "Working with Worksheets" guide, the addition of QC analyses (controls, blanks and duplicates) to ensure the quality of the tests and provide useful insights for the verification process can be done with Worksheets.
+As we will see later in [Working with Worksheets](worksheet-basics) guide, the addition of QC analyses (controls, blanks and duplicates) to ensure the quality of the tests and provide useful insights for the verification process can be done with Worksheets.

 ### Publish the Results